lukso-network/LIPs/LSPs/LSP-3-UniversalProfile-Metadata.md

 ## Motivation

-This standard describes meta data that can be added to a [ERC725Account](https://github.com/lukso-network/LIPs/blob/master/LSPs/LSP-0-ERC725Account.md), to give it a profile like character.
+This standard describes meta data that can be added to an [ERC725Account](https://github.com/lukso-network/LIPs/blob/master/LSPs/LSP-0-ERC725Account.md), to give it a profile like character.

 ## Specification